lee-zhg/predictive-model-on-watson-ml/README.md

 * Log into IBM's [Watson Studio](https://dataplatform.cloud.ibm.com).
 Once in, you'll land on the dashboard.

-* Create a new project by clicking `+ New project` and choosing `Data Science`:
+* Create a new project by clicking `+ New project` and choosing `Data Science and AutoAI`:

    ![studio project](doc/source/images/studio-project-ds.png)

+* Choose a `Region`.

-* Enter a name for the project name and click `Create`.
+* Enter a name for the project name.

+* Choose a `Storge` if you have more than one storage.
+If you don't have any yet, it'll create a new Storage for you.

+* Choose a `Watson Machine Learning` instance if you have more than one.
+If you don't have any, it'll create a new instance for you.

+* Click `Create`.

-> **NOTE**: By creating a project in Watson Studio a free tier `Object Storage` service will be created in your IBM Cloud account.
+> **NOTE**: By creating a project in Watson Studio a free tier `Object Storage` service can be created in your IBM Cloud account.
 Select the `Free` storage type to avoid fees.

 #### 1.2 Add patient data as an asset